qienhuang/F-I-T/docs/core/renormalization_lens.md

 1. **Complementary saturation patterns**: Constraint estimators (C) and entropy (H) saturate under opposite scheme pressures.
 At strict thresholds (threshold_high), C saturates (all cells die); at lenient thresholds (average, majority, threshold_low), H saturates (all cells become ordered).

-2. **C_frozen/C_activity are operationally robust in this matrix**: they pass under 3/4 schemes with RMSE ∈ [0.00196, 0.00246], all ≪ 0.05 threshold.
+2. **C_frozen/C_activity are operationally robust in this matrix**: they pass under 3/4 schemes with RMSE âˆˆ [0.00196, 0.00246], all â‰ª 0.05 threshold.
    Note: $C_{\text{activity}} = 1 - C_{\text{frozen}}$ by construction, so this pair is a strong implementation-consistency check but not fully independent estimator evidence.

 3. **H requires scheme tuning**: Only passes under threshold_high (RMSE = 0.00560).
 Still well below threshold, but narrower regime than C.